Scarab Peak

 Upon reaching Mummy Lake the ascent began in earnest.
 And an easy ascent it was not.
 Thankfully the steep, unstable and unforgiving terrain underfoot was no match for the wonderful scenery on and around the mountain.
 The ascent also exposed us to several phenomena we’d never seen in the mountains: pyramidal formations of mud and sand at the bottom of a small glacier; unusual patterns formed in muddy terrain; a glacial moraine that was more sand dune-like than anything else.
 Beautiful rock everywhere and perfectly blue skies further contributed to our sheer enjoyment of this ascent.

-Nearing the summit we soon hit the east rudge.
+Nearing the summit we soon hit the east ridge.
 At this point we went in slightly different directions.
 I continued following the east ridge towards the summit, while Raff approached the summit from the south.
 I’m glad he found the most sensible way up because my route had a couple of sketchy sections that would be preferable to avoid on descent.

 As the second highest mountain in the Egypt Lakes area (Haiduk being the highest), the summit panorama met our high expectations in almost every way.
 Its only shortcoming was the lack of lake views.
-Oddly, the smallest peak in the area – Sugarloaf – sports the finest, lake-filled panorama of all.
+Oddly, the smallest peak in the area – Sugarloaf – sports the finest, lake-filled panorama of all of them.
 As we were taking it all in, we suddenly noticed a figure approaching the summit.
 This was quite a surprise given the relative obscurity of the peak and the lateness of the day.
-Even more surprising was that it turned out to be a climbing partner of Raff’s, Barney Brown.
+Even more surprising, it turned out to be a climbing partner of Raff’s, Barney Brown.
 A few minutes of conversation with Barney and it wasn’t difficult to determine that he was a very accomplished mountaineer – you know you are true mountaineer when you summit both mounts Robson and Alberta on your first attempts!

 Barney was keen to descend with us and so we started down the easier but very loose south ridge.
 In general, the descent went very quickly, and we were back at the shores of Mummy Lake in short order.
-Still, the Sun’s rays had left the green-tinged waters of Mummy Lake and at least a couple of hours of the return trip would be done by headlamp – except for Barney.
+Still, the Sun’s rays had left the green-tinged waters of the lake and at least a couple of hours of the return trip would be done by headlamp – except for Barney.
 Obviously the smartest of our trio, Barney had booked several nights at the Egypt Lake campground.
 He was no more than 2 km away from his evening destination – Raff and I were about 20 km away (and then a 1.5-hour drive)!

 Kudos to Raff, who at this point decided to also tag Sugarloaf Mountain (The Sphinx).
 I agreed to wait for him at Scarab Lake.
 Chatting with Barney for the short distance between Mummy and Scarab lakes was a sheer delight.
-I simply love the older generation of mountaineers.
+I love the older generation of mountaineers.
 In general, they are without ego, pride, have a genuine love for the mountains, and little interest in touting they accomplishments to the rest of world through digital means.
 Barney was happy to share a few fantastic mountaineering stories with me but was boastful about nothing.
 We parted ways at Scarab Lake.

 Raff caught up with me about an hour later.
 He must have booked it up and down the mountain!
 The remainder of the return trip went by headlamp.
-I was lucky enough to have an excellent headlamp on the bike I was using (my brother’s) but Raff (using my bike) had none.
+For the bike ride, I was lucky enough to have an excellent headlamp on the bike I was using (my brother’s) but Raff (using my bike) had none.
 He had to use his “head” headlamp.
 As such, our ride back was a little slower than normal, but still easy.
 If you are going to pick a trail to ride in the dark, Redearth Creek is a good one!
 We cautiously coasted into the parking lot around 11:30 pm, about 16 hours after leaving.

 Quite a day to say the least.
 Scarab Peak gets two rousing thumbs up from me and I'm sure it would be six if we included those belonging to Raff and Barney!